nats-io/nats-architecture-and-design/adr/ADR-32.md

 - `description` - a human-readable description about the service (optional)
 - `apiUrl`: (optional) - url pointing to user-defined API specification
-- `metadata` - (optional) an object of strings holding free form metadata about the deployed instance implemented consistently with [ADR-33.md].
+- `metadata` - (optional) an object of strings holding free form metadata about the deployed instance implemented consistently with [Metadata for Stream and Consumer ADR-33](ADR-33.md).
 - `statsHandler` - an optional function that returns unknown data that can be serialized as JSON.
 The handler will be provided the endpoint for which it is building a `EndpointStats`